curtispuetz/pypp-docs/docs/lang_features/classes.md

 ## Factory function pattern

-In Py++ you don't define a constructor for the class.
+In Py++, you don't define a constructor for the class.
 If you want instantiation of objects with some other logic, you can use a factory function pattern.
 An example:

 ```python
 def greeter_mrs_factory(name: str, is_doctor: bool) -> Greeter: